MobilityDB/MobilityDB-Leaflet/README.md

 `pg_tileserv` is a server that provides map tiles from your PostGIS data.

 1. Download and install `pg_tileserv` from its [GitHub repository](https://github.com/CrunchyData/pg_tileserv).
-2. Ensure that `pg_tileserv` is configured to access your PostgreSQL database, which should have the MobilityDB extension installed.
+2. Ensure that `pg_tileserv` is configured to access your PostgreSQL database, which should have the PostGIS and MobilityDB extensions installed.
 3. Run `pg_tileserv`.

 ### Frontend